Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 Tulane Stats and Trends

-- Thus far this year Tulane has two wins against the spread.
+- Tulane has two wins against the spread in four games this season.

-- This season, the Green Wave won ATS in their only game as a favorite of 4 points or more.
+- The Green Wave have been favored by 4 points or more once this season and covered the spread.

-- Tulane's games this year have gone over the total in three out of four opportunities (75%).
+- Tulane's games this year have hit the over on three of four set point totals (75%).

 - Tulane is 2-0 against the spread and 1-1 overall in games when it puts up more than 29.8 points.

-- The Green Wave have turned the ball over 10 times this season, two more turnovers than the Pirates have forced (8).
+- This year, the Green Wave have turned the ball over 10 times, two more than the Pirates' takeaways (8).

 - Find the latest spread and moneyline odds for Tulane at SISportsbook.